Sometimes it's good to know you have support

 One of the best parts of retirement is having the freedom to spend more time with your friends, family and loved ones.

-In many ways, a retirement village is similar to a McCarthy & Stone development.
+However, people often do ask ‘what is a retirement village?’ as the term itself can suggest a few things.
+What’s more, a retirement village is similar in some ways to a McCarthy Stone development.
 In both cases, you'll have:

 - A secure, self-contained property.

 - Shared spaces and gardens that are professionally maintained.

 - A little extra help and support if you ever need it.

 - A community of friendly neighbours, where you can mix and socialise as much or as little as you like.